msjimc/CytoSNPToAffymetrix/README.md

 3) The SNP data will be saved in a "\*.xls" file with the same name and path as the original "\*.csv" file.

 Precompiled binaries: The repro contains the compiled program (CytoSNPToAffymetrix.exe) which can be downloaded and run on any Windows machine with an uptodate version of the .NET frame work installed.
+However, Windows will nag you about it been a posible secruity risk: ignore.